2023 ACDEVEG CONFERENCE

 - Contributing to initiatives to promote better quality delivery of VET-sector VET teacher-training qualifications (Certificate IV and Diploma)

 - Using conference surplus funds, funding a small grants program for research into VET teaching.
 A report from the 2016 winners is attached here.

 ACDEVEG’s Terms of Reference are to:

-- Work with stakeholders to seek recognition of higher-level qualifications through industrial awards and career progression incentives.
+- Work with stakeholders including accreditation and registration bodies to seek recognition of higher-level qualifications through industrial awards and career progression incentives.

-- Work with those responsible for qualifications in school teaching and university-teaching to improve transferability of teachers across the education sector.
+- Work with those responsible for qualifications in school teaching and higher education teaching to improve transferability of teachers across the education sector

-- Promote research into Australian VET teaching and teachers, and collaborate with international counterparts, to ensure that VET policy and practices are informed by contemporary and international research evidence.
+- Promote research into Australian VET teaching and teachers, and collaborate with international counterparts, in order to use research evidence to inform and influence policy and practice relating to VET teaching and training

 - Through regular cross-institutional meetings, collegial discussions and sectoral engagement, ensure the currency, relevance and quality of higher-education VET teacher education programs for new VET teachers and trainers, and for those already in the sector.